jrnold/r4ds-exercise-solutions/docs/transform.md

 #>   <chr>   <chr>
 #> 1 EV      ExpressJet Airlines Inc.
 ```
+Unless you know the airplane industry, it is likely that you don't recognize [ExpressJet](https://en.wikipedia.org/wiki/ExpressJet); I certainly didn't.
-ExpressJet is probably not a household name, because [ExpressJet](https://en.wikipedia.org/wiki/ExpressJet) is a regional airline that partners with major airlines to fly from hubs (larger airports) to smaller city airports.
+It is a regional airline that partners with major airlines to fly from hubs (larger airports) to smaller airports.
+This means that many of the shorter flights of major carriers are actually operated by ExpressJet.
+This business model expains why ExpressJet services the most destinations.

 </div>